ahmedaq/MPF-BML-GUI/README.md

 <img src="https://github.com/ahmedaq/MPF-BML-GUI/blob/master/Model_ver_panel_2.png" width="600">

+Note that additional information is displayed the when the user clicks any data point in these plots.
+For example, in the plot comparing individual frequencies of model and MSA, clicking any data point shows the information of the associated configuration as *Xi*, where *X* is the specific configuration at column *i* of the input data .
+Similarly, in the plot comparing pair-wise frequencies of model and MSA, the information of the involved pair associated with the data point is displayed as (*Xi,Yj*), where *X* and *Y* are the configurations at columns *i* and *j* of the input data.

 ### Computing model-based energies
 Once a model has been inferred, panel “Compute energies” appears for the user to calculate energies corresponding to new samples using the inferred model parameters.